 This is another decision which balances risk and cost.
 Destroying data as often as possible is clearly preferable, but also more expensive.
 It’s worth considering that less frequent secure destruction can lead to overflowing bins and increased risk – especially if it puts employees off using them.
 Similarly, a high volume of electronic data can slow down servers, cost money, and increase the risk of data breach.
 Businesses often like the idea of ad hoc collections – and this has been particularly prevalent during the pandemic, although this may come with added risk and cost.
 The bottom line is data and documents which no longer need to be kept should be destroyed as soon as possible after their retention date.
 Saving them all up for a big destruction burst once every year or two may seem cost effective, but it comes with a higher risk.

 8. Choose your method of secure destruction

-There are many methods of secure destruction and choosing the right one, in partnership with your Crown Records Management as your secure destruction partner, is the next step.
+There are many methods of secure destruction and choosing the right one, in partnership with your secure destruction partner, is the next step.
 The answer is likely to be influenced by cost, by the type of data and by that magic word ‘risk’.
 How big a risk is it to the business if the data ends up in the wrong hands?
 All methods of secure destruction come with a certificate of destruction and confidence that the data is now irretrievable, but there are parameters.
 Shredded paper still exists at the end of the process, so for highly sensitive data a business may also want it pulped.
 Degaussing removes data from hard drives, but some companies will also want the hard drives ground down to dust.
 There are choices to be made.